 The functionality period of the coated fertiliser (Annex III, Part I, point 1f):

-.
 See recommendations above under Section 3 (v).

 The type of coating agent (Annex III, Part II, PFC 1(C)1(I)(a) point 4): With respect to the coated solid inorganic fertilisers the brand name of the coating agent(s) and the percentage of fertiliser coated by each agent should be indicated.
 Within the EU2019/1009, coating agent is a polymer or sulphur controlling water penetration into nutrient particles and thus the release of nutrients.
-This information should be followed by the markings “The rate of nutrient releases can vary according to the temperature of the substrate.
+This information should be followed by the markings: “The rate of nutrient releases can vary according to the temperature of the substrate.
 An adjustment of fertilisation may be necessary.”
-In case the fertiliser is coated or partially coated with sulphur as a coating agent the first marking should be rephrased as “The rate of nutrient release can vary according to the temperature of the substrate and the biological activity”
+In case the fertiliser is coated or partially coated with sulphur as a coating agent the first marking should be rephrased as: “The rate of nutrient release can vary according to the temperature of the substrate and the biological activity”.